-Your English speaking driver/guide will welcome you at the cruise ship dock at 8:00am (suggested time).
+Your English speaking driver/guide will welcome you at the cruise ship dock at 7:30am (suggested time).
 Once in Rome, our first stop will be at the Gianicolo hill for a spectacular view of Rome.
-After, you will drive right into the historical center where one of our expert, local, English-speaking guides will be waiting to introduce you to the city.
+After, you will drive right into the historical center where one of our expertise English-speaking guides will be waiting to introduce you to the city and to accompany and guide you around and inside all the major highlights of ancient & renaissance Rome.

 The major points of interest that will be visited during this tour are: